 A Global Workplace Analytics survey showed that at least 50% of the global workforce works in some sort of telecommuting role.
 Further, 80-90% of the respondents said that they would like to work remotely, at least for a few days in the week.

 Will it hamper productivity?
 What if the project fails?
 Is it efficient to build a remote team?
-These are some of the many questions that are contemplated over.
+These are some of the many questions that prevent them from building an offshore team.
 This blog post is the answer to all those questions.
-In this post, we highlight five tips, which, when implemented, will ensure maximum collaboration and productivity with your remote team.
+In this piece, we highlight five tips, which, when implemented, will ensure maximum collaboration and productivity with your remote team.

 1. Be intentional

-Your local team is the team that you see every day.
+Your local team is the team that you see everyday.
 You either pass them by in the halls, eat lunch with them, or hang out together at the local restaurant after office.
 They’re the people that are always around you and can easily reach out to you when they need to.
-On the other hand, imagine you build a remote team in a country like India – hundreds and thousands of miles away from you.
-Your remote employees cannot stop by at your desk or meet you every day.
-And that’s where being intentional can work wonders.
+On the other hand, if you build a remote team in a country like India — hundreds and thousands of miles away from you, that isn’t going to be possible.
+Your remote employees cannot stop by your desk or catch up with you over the weekend.
+And that’s where being intentional when managing a remote team can work wonders.

 What does it mean to be intentional?

-Simply put, this means to take extra efforts to make your remote team feel like they belong to your organization – that they’re not unlike your local team.
+Simply put, this means taking extra efforts to make your remote team feel like they belong to your organization — that they’re not unlike your local team.

 When an employee, remote or otherwise, feels appreciated or recognised, their productivity automatically increases.
 Simple things like responding to them as quickly as possible, creating virtual spaces for socialising, or always remembering and celebrating birthdays and work anniversaries may seem insignificant, but can be extremely gratifying.
 Make each team meeting as an intentional opportunity to engage with your remote team, and find new ways to contribute towards a healthy collaboration.